pasturryx/realots-docker/README.md

 - [ ] Add an option to run with clean db (just schema).
 - [ ] Add more scripts (create players, change exp rate etc).
 - [ ] Lock certain commits when downloading login server and query manager in respective docker files.
+- [ ] Push at least login server and query manager images into the Docker Hub.

 ## Useful links